tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 NOTE: parent**s**, not parent.

-For now, we will stick to graph (A).
+For now, we will stick to the graph (A).

 #### Case 3: Node and its decendents

 If you look closely, I have sneaked in a ***seems to be*** in the previous rule which we have to give away now and hence discard that rule!

-> **Rule 3: A node is independent of all the non-decendent variables, given its parents.**
+> **Rule 3: A node is independent of all the non-descendent variables, given its parents.**

 The previous rule says that $G \perp L \mid \{D, I\}$.
 But what if the student got a bad recommendation letter?
 Is that going to change our belief about the grade of the student?
 Yes!
 Hence, the previous rule fails to capture these dependencies.
-If observed closely, we can come up with a new rule that, a node is independent of all the non-decendent variables, given its parents.
+If observed closely, we can come up with a new rule that, a node is independent of all the non-descendent variables, given its parents.
 This rule leads to the following independencies:

 $$S \perp G \mid I$$